ninamutty/backbone-review/README.md

 **Activity:** Views Responsibility

-With this activity, we will recognize what sections of the DOM map to specific views.
+With this activity, we will identify what sections of the DOM map to specific views.

 Each of the following views should correspond to a color (or other distinct marking, like dashed lines).
 **ex:** tripView is yellow, tripListView is blue and appView is red.